-In Part I we showed that the decision to allocate non-entitlement unit (NEU) funding based on the non-metro population rather than the NEU population led states with large unincorporated populations (like Nevada and California) to receive more funding per NEU resident than other states with no one living in unincorporated areas (like New York and Massachusetts).
-In fact, the original […]
+Update (6/29/2021): We’ve published our full methodology in part 3 including how you can recreate this analysis using official data sources and why it took so long to figure out.
+In Part I we showed that the decision to allocate non-entitlement unit (NEU) funding based on the non-metro population rather than the NEU population led states with large unincorporated populations […]

-We are planning to submit the following comments about the U.S. Treasury’s Coronavirus State and Local Fiscal Recovery Funds administrative rule.
+Updated 7/15/21 to reflect the final comments Civilytics submitted to Treasury We submitted the following comments about the U.S. Treasury’s Coronavirus State and Local Fiscal Recovery Funds administrative rule.
 Comments on administrative rules are an important part of the lawmaking process, giving the public the opportunity to be heard on important administrative details that agencies must resolve to carry out […]

 Treasury divided this $19.53B evenly among states based on their non-metropolitan population, as directed by the legislation.
 But the aid only goes to “non-entitlement units.”
 In many states, a substantial share of the population lives in unincorporated areas so “non-metro population” ≠ “non-entitlement population” in many states.The seemingly small decision about how to count the population this aid is targeted toward has a big impact on how much aid towns across the country will ultimately receive.